golang/website/_content/blog/goroutine-leak-profiles.md

 Maybe-traceable pointers are relevant for `sudog`s, objects which pair individual goroutines and concurrency primitives.
-One concurrency primitive can block multiple goroutines, and, likewise, one goroutine can be blocked on multiple concurrency primitives (because of `select` statements).
+One concurrency primitive can block multiple goroutines, and, likewise, one goroutine can be simultaneously blocked by multiple concurrency primitives (because of `select` statements).
 Therefore, the maximum number of active `sudog` objects at any given point is the product of the number of goroutines and concurrency primitives on the heap.

-Each `sudog` holds, among other things, references to its blocking concurrency primitive.
-However, `sudog`s are also globally reachable through the `sudog` cache, which exposes these references to the GC during the marking phase, as well as the globally available list of all goroutines.
-This goes against our goal of only tracing these references reachable from a maybe-runnable goroutine.
-Therefore, in order to prevent the GC from tracing them, we update these references in `sudog` to be maybe-traceable pointers.
+Since `sudog` objects hold references to blocking concurrency primitives, but they are also globally reachable in the Go runtime, we change these references in `sudog` to maybe-traceable pointers.
-Maybe-traceable pointers are set as untraceable at the start of goroutine leak detection, and only updated to traceable once the goroutine paired to the same `sudog` is scheduled for marking.
+The maybe-traceable pointers are set as untraceable at the start of goroutine leak detection, and only updated to traceable once the goroutine paired to the same `sudog` is scheduled for marking.

-While the asymptotic complexity remains unchanged, a modest cost is nevertheless incurred, which is at its worst when every goroutine is blocked on every concurrency primitive in the system.
+While the asymptotic complexity remains unchanged, a modest cost is nevertheless incurred.
+A pathological case involves having every goroutine blocked on every concurrency primitive simultaneously.
-Fortunately, this is pathological case that rarely applies to realistic Go programs.
+Fortunately, this rarely the case in realistic Go programs.

 #### Computational overhead

-The current implementation of goroutine leak detection is more computationally expensive than the regular GC.
+The current implementation of goroutine leak detection can be slower than the regular GC.
-This is best illustrated by looking at a pathological case we will call the "daisy-chain":
+This is best illustrated by looking at a pathological case we call the "daisy-chain":
 <img src="goroutine-leak-profiles/daisy-chain.svg" />
-In this example without leaks, runnable goroutine G₀ has a reference to primitive P₁ which blocks G₁, and so on in a daisy chain pattern.
+In this example without leaks, runnable goroutine G₀ has a reference to primitive P₁ which blocks G₁, and so on.

 This implies that proving maybe-runnability for some Pᵢ₊₁, requires proving maybe-runnability for Pᵢ, which introduces two costs:
-1. The marking phase is effectively serialized relative to the order in which goroutines can be scanned, as all the memory reachable from some Pᵢ must be marked before Pᵢ₊₁ can be added as a root.
+1. The GC marking phase is effectively serialized relative to the order in which goroutines can be scanned, as all the memory reachable from some Pᵢ must be marked before Pᵢ₊₁ can be added as a root.
-2. The inspection currently traverses the entire tail of blocked goroutines at the end of each marking round, which takes O(n²) steps.
+2. The inspection currently checks all blocked goroutines at the end of each marking round, for a worst-case of O(n²) steps for one GC cycle, where n is the total number of goroutines.

 The second point can be addressed over time, but the first point of contention is an intrinsic limitation that cannot be circumvented.